sux21/Experimental_Evolution/README.md

 ```

 ## Analysis 2 - Phylogeny for the original strains
+Commands in step 1 are taken from https://github.com/Alan-Collins/Spine-Nucmer-SNPs.

 ### 1. Run Spine-Nucmer-SNPs
 Version: 0.3.2 <br>
 Work done on info113